About the Diversity in Business Bridge Program

 When Will It Start?

-Applications will open on March 1, 2021 and close on April 15, 2021.
+Applications will open on March 1, 2021 and applicants will be accepted on a rolling basis.
 The virtual program will start June 14-18, 2021 and include an optional, on-campus orientation on June 12, 2021.
 Program dates, times, and formats are subject to change and will follow UA and Culverhouse safety guidelines, protocols, and restrictions.

 Thanks to the partnership between Culverhouse and the Protective Life Corporation, the program is free for participants.